Honey Glazed Chicken Kabobs

 It’s easy to cut all the vegetables (and/or fruit) the night before.
 You may also cube the chicken and make the marinade ahead of time.
 The day you plan to grill, marinate the chicken and soak the skewers.
 You’ll need to thread the ingredients onto the skewers after the chicken has marinated for 6 hours.

 Rice or rice pilaf are classic side dishes with skewers.
 Corn on the cob or corn pudding would delicious side dish pairings.
 A green salad, pasta salad, potato salad, or coleslaw will round out the menu.

 - Grilled Beef Steak Kabobs

 - More of the Best Main Course Recipes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - ¼ cup vegetable oil

 - 2 cloves garlic, minced

-- When ready to grill, thread the marinated chicken, onions, peppers, and pineapple onto skewers (if using wooden skewers, soak in water for 30 minutes before using so they won't burn).
+- When ready to grill, thread the marinated chicken, onions, peppers, and pineapple onto skewers (if using wooden skewers, soak them in water for 30 minutes before using them so they won't burn).

-- Grill until chicken is just cooked though.
+- Grill until chicken is just cooked through.
 Serve hot.